CosmWasm/docs-deprecated/README.md

 ## Further Studies

-There are quite a few [high level articles on medium](https://medium.com/confio) that explain the various components of our stack and where we are going.

 We provide a video of a [workshop explaining token contracts](https://www.youtube.com/watch?v=pm6VX5ueT2k&feature=youtu.be) along with a live coding session that you can follow along with at home.